betaflight/betaflight.com/docs/wiki/configurator/firmware-flasher-tab.md

 :::note

-If, when flashing older MPU-generic firmware, and if you have a local configuration file, load it first, then use the same button again to load the local hex file.
+If, when flashing older MCU-generic firmware, and if you have a local configuration file, load it first, then use the same button again to load the local hex file.
 :::